 Students enter first grade with great expectations, feeling the importance of the step they are taking from the dreamy world of play to the challenges of academic rigor.
-Changes are taking place in the growing child, and the teacher meets the class with tender respect for the budding forces of thinking that eagerly look for challenge and guidance at school.
+Changes are taking place in the growing child and the teacher meets the class with tender respect for the budding forces of thinking that eagerly look for challenge and guidance.

-Each child meets the teacher at the classroom door with a handshake, and in greeting the teacher acknowledges the individuality of each.
+Each child meets the teacher at the classroom door with a handshake, and the teacher acknowledges the individuality of each.
 Inside the classroom, students become members of a class community, and they learn to extend and harmonize their individuality with others.
-Inside the class, students challenge one another, compare and contrast, find support from one another, and find the beauty and power that comes when all work together toward the goal set by the class teacher.
+Students challenge one another, compare and contrast, find support from one another, and find the beauty and power that comes when all work together toward the goal set by the class teacher.

 The work with the class teacher begins in the morning with the extended study period called the Main Lesson.
 In this morning work, the class devotes attention for three or four weeks to a particular piece of the curriculum, which through the year works deeply in language arts and mathematics, laying the foundation for the science and history blocks that follow in later years.

 Fairy tales are the vehicle for the study of reading and writing in first grade.
 As the teacher tells stories rich with folk wisdom from the past, children delight in the recognition of universal truths.

 Their ears open to new words, their minds to new ideas, and they make the words and ideas their own as they review the stories they hear, drawing pictures and writing words in Main Lesson books they create following the instruction of the teacher.